Parallelization of Adaptive Quantum Channel Discrimination in the Non-Asymptotic Regime: Preliminaries, Notation, and Previous Results

 In the rest of the paper, we refer to the above simply as the type~I and type~II errors.
 It is easy to see from the definition that different choices of $\Pi$ lead to different trade-offs between the type~I and type~II errors.

 In the asymmetric setting, we are interested in finding the optimal type~II error while keeping the type~I error below a threshold (usually denoted as $\varepsilon$).
-This optimal type~II error is then given as
+This optimal type~II error is then defined for all $\varepsilon \in [0,1]$ as

 The negative logarithm of this optimal type~II error is called the hypothesis testing relative entropy \cite{buscemi_quantum_2010,brandao_one-shot_2011,wang_one-shot_2012}: